Skip to main content

 • Freezer

-Mathership checks whether there is already an open count session for the selected storage unit.
-If there is already an open stock count, Mathership opens the existing count instead of creating a new one.
+When you open the stock count sheet, Mathership automatically starts a count session for the selected storage unit.
+If there is already an open count for that storage unit, Mathership opens the existing session instead of creating a new one.
+Any lines you previously added are loaded back.
 This prevents duplicate open counts for the same storage unit.
+The sheet header shows the storage unit name and when the session was started.

 StatusMeaning